segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 ### Page

-Segment maps `page` calls to its own `track` events, i.e. invoking `analytics.page('Page Viewed')` using Segment’s API maps the call to `analytics.track('Page Viewed')`.
+Segment maps `page` calls to its own `track` events, i.e. invoking `analytics.page('Page Viewed')` using Segment's API maps the call to `analytics.track('Page Viewed')`.
 Segment sends this `track` event downstream to other destinations just like a regular Segment `track` event.

 ### Experiment Listeners